NITJSR-OSS/PDF-Thumbnail-Creator/README.md

 ## Guidelines
 - [ ] Clone the repo and run the node server, replacing the file source in the app.js file.

-- [ ] Currently the project containes code which extract the first page of the pdf into an array buffer.
+- [ ] Currently the project contains code which extract the first page of the pdf into an array buffer.

 - [ ] You can either continue to work on the same code or you can suggest a totally different approach to achieve the same.